lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - block new minting requests when the `RR` threshold breached
 - allow force rebalance to be made by the protocol when the `FRT` threshold breached

 ### Collateral updates (RR & FRT guidance)

-* **RR** (e.g., 10 %) must at minimum cover the *validator correlated slashing* scenario contemplated by the risk assessment framework analysis.
+* **RR** (e.g., 10 %) must at minimum cover the *validator correlated slashing* scenario contemplated by the risk assessment framework for stVaults analysis.
-* **FRT** should be chosen such that the staking vault with the fully inactive validators can move from breaching `RR` to `FRT` on a scale of a few months.
+* **FRT** should be chosen such that the staking vault with the fully inactive validators can move from breaching `RR` to `FRT` on a scale of a few weeks.

-Detailed analysis is presented withing the [risk assessment framework](https://research.lido.fi/t/risk-assessment-framework-for-stvaults/9978).
+### Round-up enforcement in collateral checks

+All collateral health checks use `getPooledEthBySharesRoundUp()` to calculate liability values.
+This conservative approach ensures that:
+- A vault cannot appear healthy when it's actually insolvent due to rounding
+- Reserve breach detection triggers at the exact threshold, not 1 wei later
+- Rebalancing operations transfer the exact amount needed to cover liabilities

 ### Oracle tamper resistance